Spain national cricket team: 2018–present

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Spain and other ICC members after 1 January 2019 will be a full T20I.
+Therefore, all Twenty20 matches played between Spain and other ICC members since 1 January 2019 have been full T20I.

 Spain played its first ever T20I against Malta on 29 March 2019, during the 2019 Spain Triangular T20I Series.
 The match was played at La Manga Club, Murcia, Spain.